 A knowledgeable adviser will provide information about these riders to help you make an informed decision.

-Purchasing insurance inside or outside superannuation?
+Purchasing income protection, life and TPD insurance inside or outside superannuation?

 The insurances listed above can be purchased either inside or outside of superannuation.
 However, depending on your choice, there are considerations that a good financial adviser should bring to your attention.
-For instance, there are potential tax implications regarding TPD claims if you consolidate your superannuation accounts.

 An adviser will analyse your financial strategy and decide if it is necessary to take into account any Centrelink benefits that you may be eligible to receive.